Residential and Commercial Leases

 - To attract quality tenants, it pays to charge less than market rents or to have desirable features.

-- If the tenants do not pay their rent promptly, then you should proceed to evict them as early as the law allows.
-Never allow unpaid rents to accumulate, since the greater the amount, the less likely the tenant is going to pay it, and the greater your loss.
+- If the tenants do not pay their rent promptly, then proceed to evict them as early as the law allows.
+Never allow unpaid rents to accumulate, since the greater the amount, the less likely the tenant will pay it, and the greater your loss.

 - There should also be a clause that tenants cannot modify the property in any way without written permission, since alterations may reduce the property value, and make it less desirable for other tenants.